-Summary: Google Scholar is great, but its inclusiveness and mix of automatically updated and hand-curated profiles means you should never take any of its numbers at face value.
+Summary: Google Scholar is useful, but its inclusiveness and mix of automatically updated and hand-curated profiles means you should never take any of its numbers at face value.
 Case in point: the power couple Prof. Et Al and Dr. A. Author, whose profiles I created following Scholar’s recommended settings (and a bit of manual embellishment).
-If you have a Scholar profile, make sure you don’t let Scholar update the publication list automatically without checking and cleaning up regularly.
-If you’re looking at somebody else’s profile, take it with a big pinch of salt, especially when they have a reasonably common name or when duplicate entries or weird citation distributions indicate that it is being automatically updated.
+If you have a Scholar profile, make sure you don’t let Scholar update the publication list automatically.
+If you’re looking at somebody else’s profile, take it with a big pinch of salt, especially when they have a reasonably common name or when messy entries or weird citation distributions indicate that it is being automatically updated.

-Update July 1st: Google Scholar has now manually blocked Prof. et al. from appearing in top rankings for her disciplines.
-They probably thought her too prominent a reminder of the gameability of their system (how long will it take before they silence her next of kin?).
-This doesn’t solve the real problem, noted below, of auto-updating profiles like Yi Zhang and John A. Smith diluting top rankings.
-In fact, even in scientometrics, it looks like there are at least 3 or 4 auto-updating profiles in the top 10.
+Update: Prof Et Al and Dr. Author are still very much alive, but Google Scholar has manually blocked them from appearing in top rankings for their disciplines.
+They probably thought them too prominent a reminder of the gameability of their topic rankings.
+This doesn’t solve the underlying problem of auto-updating profiles like Yi Zhang and John A. Smith diluting top rankings.
+Moral: never take Google Scholar’s top rankings by keyword at face value.

 I love Google Scholar.
-Like many scientists, I use it all the time for finding scientific literature online, and it is more helpful and comprehensive than services like PubMed, Sciencedirect, or JSTOR.
+Like many scientists, I use it all the time for finding scientific literature online.
+For many disciplines, it is more helpful and comprehensive than services like PubMed, Sciencedirect, or JSTOR.
 I like that Google Scholar rapidly delivers scholarly papers as well as information about how these papers are cited.
 I also like its no-nonsense author profiles, which enable you to find someone’s most influential publications and gauge their relative influence at a glance.
 These are good things.
 But they are also bad things.
 Let’s consider why.

 Three good things about Google Scholar

 - Google Scholar is inclusive.
 It finds scholarly works of many types and indexes material from scholarly journals, books, conference proceedings, and preprint servers.
 In many disciplines, books and peer-reviewed proceedings are as highly valued and as influential as journal publications.
-Yet services like Web of Science and PubMed focus on indexing only journals, making Google Scholar a preferred tool for many people interested in publication discovery and citation counts.
+Services like Web of Science and PubMed focus on indexing only a disciplinarily narrow subset of journals, making Google Scholar a preferred tool for many people interested in publication discovery and citation counts.

 - Its citation analysis is automated.
 Citations are updated continuously, and with Google indexing even the more obscure academic websites, keeping track of the influence of scholarly work has become easier than ever.
 You can even ask Scholar to send you an email when there are new citations of your work.
 There is very little selection, no hand-picking, and no influence from questionable measures like impact factor: only citations, pure and simple, determine the order in which papers are listed.